manticoresoftware/manticoresearch/docs/conf_options_reference/data_source_configuration_options.rst

 -  QUERY is SQL query used to fetch all ( docid, attrvalue ) pairs

--  RANGE-QUERY is SQL query used to fetch min and max ID values, similar to ‘sql_query_range’
+-  RANGED-QUERY is SQL query used to fetch min and max ID values, similar to ‘sql_query_range’

+-  RANGED-MAIN-QUERY is option to use SQL query from ‘sql_query_range’

 Example: